 mo.view road, black

 motogadget now exclusively presents its glassless mirror series mo.view.
 The special feature of this motorcycle mirror is the patented mirror surface, which is machined directly into the metal body.
-The Aluminium itself is the mirror surface!
+The aluminum itself is the mirror surface!
 A weightless design without edge and frame is possible and the mirror body itself becomes very thin and light.
 Shattered glass or fallen out glass are simply not possible!

-An elaborate fly-cutting process, using diamond cutting tools on ultraprecision CNC machines, machines the convex mirror surface directly out of solid alumimum.
+An elaborate fly-cutting process, using diamond cutting tools on ultraprecision CNC machines, machines the convex mirror surface directly out of solid aluminum.
 To protect the surface motogadget applies, in a vacuum, a special plasma coating which makes it absolutely resistant to scratches, corrosion and oxidation.

 The handlebar end mirror mo.view road is small and fits perfectly to our bar end blinkers, mo.grip, mo.grip soft, mo.switch and mo.switch mini.
 It can be mounted above or below the handlebars.
 The mirror is suitable for the right and left side.
 It mounts directly onto the handlebar end or the bar end extension - MG7001060.